codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two peanuts were walking down the street.
-One was a salted
+ I never wanted to believe that my Dad was stealing from his job as a road worker.
+But when I got home, all the signs were there.

 ## Daily Trivia

-What is the name of the default theme that is installed with Windows XP?
+According to the International System of Units, how many bytes are in a kilobyte of RAM?
- 1. Whistler
+ 1. 500
- 2. Luna
+ 2. 512
- 3. Neptune
+ 3. 1024
- 4. Bliss
+ 4. 1000

 <details>
   <summary>Answer</summary>
-  Luna
+  1000
 </details>